-An LLC in South Carolina operates essentially as a corporation, sole proprietorship, and partnership all in one.
+An LLC in South Carolina (SC) operates essentially as a corporation, sole proprietorship, and partnership all in one.
 6 min read

 What is an LLC in South Carolina?